rjrobinson/nffl/readme.md

 ####[4.4.1 Position Designations]

 From time to time, the NFL may change their designation of a particular player from one position to another or a player may line up in multiple positions throughout the game.
 For example, a wide receiver may be switched to a tight end and vice versa.
 For the purposes of NFFL, a player may have only one official designation; the executive committee, using the official distinctions on NFL.com as a guide, will resolve any disputed designations.
 Players may only start and score points based on their NFFL distinction.
 See the League Scoring section for more details.

+####[4.4.2 Lineup Adjustments]

+If at anytime a owner does not set their line up, and violates the anti-tanking clause, the comisher will ask for a vote on to set that owners line up

+####[4.4.3 Errors?]

+If you have proposed a trade, created a waiver wire request, or accidently dropped a player YOU MUST EMAIL THE COMMISH ASAP.
+The time stamp on the email should be within 2 hours of the accidential add, drop what have you.

 ####[4.5 Bye-week Penalties]